KalVista’s intravitreal program

 Pioneering research by KalVista’s founding scientists identified plasma kallikrein as a novel potential target for the treatment of DME.
 This research demonstrated that the enzyme plasma kallikrein is increased in the vitreous fluid in eyes of people with DME.
 In animal models, inhibition of plasma kallikrein led to a reduction in retinal thickening and better processing of visual signals.

 In October 2017, we entered into an option agreement with Merck for KVD001 as well as future oral DME compounds based upon plasma kallikrein inhibition.
-Following completion of the Phase 2 trial for KVD001, Merck will determine whether to acquire KVD001 for later development in DME.
+Under the terms of the agreement, KalVista will provide to Merck a package of clinical and other data, after which Merck will have a pre-specified period of time to determine whether to exercise the option.

 KalVista’s oral program